 It all started a few years ago.
 I was the owner of a small hyper-local website called Billings365.com.
-Billings365.com is a website and blog covering "events and things to do in Billings, MT" (it remains in operation now leased to Upstream Media).
+Billings365.com is a website and blog covering "events and things to do in Billings, MT" (it remains in operation now under new ownership).
 Josh, now my Co-Founder, was the developer who had built the most recent website for Billings365.

 The site was beautifully custom-built using Wordpress along with a custom developed events admin, and it looked beautiful, especially on the desktop.
 It was mobile responsive as well.

 However, around 2016, mobile usage began to skyrocket on Billings365.com, which was okay except for the fact that the previous design of the site was built for the desktop experience first.
 Billings365's analytics reflected that fact too - time on site was decreasing as mobile usage grew and ad click-through rates were on the decline as well.
 The website relied on a slider for directing attention to relevant content.
 However, we knew that mobile users didn't have the patience to wait for the slider to transition to see the next piece of material.